-I’m Jim Kozel, a luthier, guitarist, songwriter and teacher.
+I’m Jim Kozel, a Cleveland-based luthier.
+I am also a guitarist, songwriter and teacher.
 Music is the heart and soul of my life.
-I have been performing my musical stories for well over half a century.
-I have been setting up, repairing and building
+I have been performing my musical stories for well over half a century; setting up, repairing and building

 As a northeastern Ohio luthier, I spend most of my time repairing, restoring, setting up everything acoustic or electric.
 When I’m not at the bench, I’m often performing solo or with my partner Kathy Lynn.
 On July 27, 2023 we

 A 1966 Gibson J-50 came into my northeast Ohio guitar repair shop with a pot belly top and a separated bridge along with a few other issues.
 Purchased by the owner when she was in college, it had been neglected